swiftlang/swift-format/Documentation/RuleDocumentation.md

 Lint: If a public declaration is missing a documentation comment, a lint error is raised.

 `AllPublicDeclarationsHaveDocumentation` is a linter-only rule.

+### AlwaysUseLiteralForEmptyCollectionInit

+Never use `[<Type>]()` syntax.
+In call sites that should be replaced with `[]`, for initializations use explicit type combined with empty array literal `let _: [<Type>] = []` Static properties of a type that return that type should not include a reference to their type.

+Lint:  Non-literal empty array initialization will yield a lint error.
+Format: All invalid use sites would be related with empty literal (with or without explicit type annotation).

+`AlwaysUseLiteralForEmptyCollectionInit` rule can format your code automatically.

 ### AlwaysUseLowerCamelCase